 See the lifeguard next, if there's one at your beach.
-He or she may be able to help and can also warn other swimmers.
+He or she may be able to help and also can warn other swimmers.
 It's helpful to know what kind of jellyfish stung you.
-Your lifeguard may be able to tell you what type is usually at that beach.
+Your lifeguard might be able to tell you what type is usually at that beach.

 One Jellyfish Sting = Thousands of Tiny Stingers